 Explanation:

-• Looping Construct: The loop iterates over numbers 1 to 10.
+- Looping Construct: The loop iterates over numbers 1 to 10.

-• Skip Conditionif (i % 2 == 0) checks if i is even.
-When the condition is true, the continue statement is executed.
+if (i % 2 == 0)checks ifiis even.
+When the condition is true, thecontinuestatement is executed. - Effect of

 Practical Use

-• Efficiency: Used to bypass costly operations within a certain condition, improving the loop’s execution efficiency.
+continueis handy for skipping specific iterations based on certain conditions without exiting the loop entirely. - Efficiency: Used to bypass costly operations within a certain condition, improving the loop’s execution efficiency.

 The continue statement provides an efficient way to control loop execution by conditionally skipping over portions of the loop body, allowing focus on logic relevant to the iteration objective.